ono7/dotfiles2/.info/kubernetes.md

 rancher, kubernetes as a service

+## NodePort

+default port range `30000-32768`

+## kube-proxy

+uses proxy and iptables to move packets around

+## kubernetes networking

+`ClusterIP` only availible inside the cluster `NotePort` is design to be accessible from outside the cluster, picks by default in 3000-32768 port range

+### load balancer (external service)

+cloud providers typically manage this for us

 ## intalling on servers

 Do `*not*` use your built-in default packages apt/yum install docker.io because